 - Each OP's Info Pop-up - The Cook time and Cook counter of each OP can be displayed in the Info pop-up of each OP.
 Use the middle mouse on the icon of any operator.

 - Performance Monitor Dialog - The Cook time, Cook counter, Viewport display times, User Interface compute times, and more can be logged in the Performance Monitor dialog.
 Click the Analyze button to get a snapshot of what is happening in your synth.

-With the Performance Monitor you can also trigger a dump on frames that exceed a certain threshold, explained below in Frame Trigger.
+With the Performance Monitor you can also trigger a dump on frames that exceed a certain threshold of cook time, explained below in Frame Trigger.